 Pumpkin is definitely not just for pie.
 These savory pumpkin recipes are great for lunch or dinner!

-Pumpkin Beef Stew from Spices in my DNA is the ultimate cozy fall meal.
+Pumpkin Beef Stew is the ultimate cozy fall meal.
 So yummy and cozy!

-Slow Cooker Moroccan Pumpkin Chicken from Sunkissed Kitchen comes together in 15 minutes, and slowly cooks, leaving the chicken tender and coated in a delicious spicy sauce.
+Slow Cooker Moroccan Pumpkin Chicken comes together in 15 minutes, and slowly cooks, leaving the chicken tender and coated in a delicious spicy sauce.
 This easy crockpot chicken recipe is a great low carb and Whole30 option.

-Chipotle Pumpkin Turkey Chili from Isabel Eats is made with pumpkin, sweet potatoes, beans and chipotle peppers for a quick and comforting healthy fall meal!
+Chipotle Pumpkin Turkey Chili is made with pumpkin, sweet potatoes, beans and chipotle peppers for a quick and comforting healthy fall meal!

-Pumpkin Spice Turkey Meatballs from Paleoish Krista are SO yummy.
+Pumpkin Spice Turkey Meatballs are SO yummy.
 I know pumpkin in meatballs sounds weird, but it’s seriously the perfect addition!!

 Healthy Side Dishes that use Pumpkin